-The introduction of Delta-T ECM Circulators has now projected hydronic distribution management to an entirely new level of sophistication.
-Embedded control instrumentation features and operational data display of delta-t circulators provide us with finite attribute identification and application control.
+The subsequent and more recent introduction of Delta-T ECM Circulators has now projected hydronic distribution management to an entirely new level of sophistication.
+The embedded control instrumentation features and operational data display of delta-t circulators further provide us with finite attribute identification and sophisticated application control capabilities.

 The focus of our work has been to optimize that innate, suppressed contribution of natural gravity convection as both a distribution energy saver and a selective fail-mode feature in hydronic heating.
 As such the Taco VT2218 Delta-T ECM Circulator has been the crucial tool in the development of our “Neo-Gravity Delta-T ECM Hydronic (FHW) Heating Appliance™” (USPTO 10,690,356, Canada 2,964,131).
 We claim optimization of natural gravity convection within our boiler, near-boiler and distribution piping with minimal distribution energy requirements by using a single, dedicated Delta-T ECM Appliance Circulator.
 Citing an automotive analogy, we refer to it as “putting an Automatic Transmission on a Boiler™”.
 This intelligent, variable speed circulator is effectively a hydronic CVT (Continuously Variable-Speed Transmission) in practice.